sebastianrakel/puppet-gitea/README.md

 Or simply open an issue, maybe someone will have a look into it!

+## Hacktoberfest

+This project is participating at hacktoberfest

 ## License and Author

 This module was originally written by [Sebastian Rakel](https://github.com/sebastianrakel) and reviewed by my personal puppet guru [Tim Meusel](https://github.com/bastelfreak).